 The reason that Dynamic Investments produce such stellar returns is that they are sensitive to market changes.
 They have a built-in capability for detecting market uptrends and to automatically buy ETFs that capture the positive returns from these uptrends.

 Thus, Dynamic Investments are both "dynamic" and "intelligent".
 In contrast, MPT portfolios that employ a buy-and-hold strategy are both "static" and "dumb".
 The contrast could not be more start as is illustrated next.

-A Simple NAOI Dynamic Investment vs. a Simple MPT Portfolio
+The Core NAOI Dynamic Investment vs. a 60/40 MPT Portfolio

-The table below shows the performance of the NAOI Simple Dynamic Investment compared to an MPT portfolio designed to hold 50% stocks and 50% bonds at all times.
-You can see that the MPT portfolio did reduce risk, as indicated by a higher Sharpe Ratio than that of the S&P 500 shown in the previous table, but it also left a lot of positive returns potential on the table.
-This is returns potential that the Dynamic Investment was able to easily and automatically capture.
+The table below shows the performance of the NAOI Core Dynamic Investment compared to an MPT portfolio designed to hold 60% stocks and 40% bonds at all times.
+Returns of the stock market as represented by SPY are also shown for comparison purposes.
+You can see that the MPT portfolio did reduce risk, as indicated by a higher Sharpe Ratio than that of the S&P 500, but it also left a lot of positive returns potential on the table.
+This is Bonds returns potential that the Dynamic Investment was able to easily and automatically capture.

 The Future of Investing